blablacar/enjoliver/README.md

 ## Description

-Enjoliver is a framework that aim to deploy and maintain an usable Kubernetes cluster from a bare-metal environment.
+Enjoliver is a framework that aims at deploying and maintaining an usable Kubernetes cluster from a bare-metal environment.

 Enjoliver only supports `rkt` as the kubelet runtime for now.